citp/privacy-policy-historical/d/da/dad/daddario.com.md

 * * *

 Effective Date: 6/10/2015.
-Last Updated: 3/22/2015
+Last Updated: 5/30/2017

  **This Privacy Policy applies to the sites and apps where it appears.**
 This Policy (together with our [Terms and Conditions of Use ](https://web.archive.org/DaddarioTermsandConditions.Page)and our [Tracking Tools Policy](https://web.archive.org/AboutOurAds.Page)) describes how we treat information we collect from or about you on the websites and apps where it is located.
 This includes evansdrumheads.com, promark.com, puresoundpercussion.com, ricoreeds.com, and planetwaves.com and their related apps.
 By accessing or using our websites and apps or interacting with us, you consent to these practices.

+The service providers and responsible entities with regard to the collection, processing and utilization of personal data in connection with the above websites are D'Addario & Company, 595 Smith Street, Farmingdale, New York, 11735, United States and D’Addario UK Limited, 2 Greenfinch Way, Newburn Riverside, Newcastle upon Tyne NE15 8NX, United Kingdom.

 **We collect information from and about you.**
 **We collect contact information.** For example, we might collect your name and email address if you register on our site.
 We may also collect your phone number and mailing address if you make a purchase or sign up for our loyalty program.